fbchat-dev/fbchat/docs/faq.rst

 -----------------

-If you're having trouble with some of the snippets, or you think some of the functionality is broken, please feel free to submit an issue on `Github <https://github.com/carpedm20/fbchat>`_.
+If you're having trouble with some of the snippets, or you think some of the functionality is broken, please feel free to submit an issue on `GitHub <https://github.com/carpedm20/fbchat>`_.
 You should first login with ``logging_level`` set to ``logging.DEBUG``::

     from fbchat import Client